-B. Master's with a Research Thesis
+2. Master's with a Research Thesis

-This option is only available on an individual basis upon approval by an MCBB faculty member, who agrees to serve as the research advisor.
+This option is available on an individual basis upon approval by an MCBB faculty member, who agrees to serve as the research advisor.

-- 1. Course Work.
+Course Work

 As stated above, students must complete 32 credits, 24 of which are fulfilled by the Required Core Courses.
 Prior course work that might be equivalent to the Required Core Courses may be petitioned to the MCBB Program Committee which may either waive the required course or accept the course for credit.
 Students who are seeking this type of Master's degree may not take BI 701/702 for credit toward graduation.
-For the remaining eight credits, students select from the menu of Elective Courses listed above on pages 8-9 or enroll for research credits under their advisor (MB 907/908).
-Typically, students complete the Required Core Courses in their first year. - 2.
-Research Thesis.
+For the remaining eight credits, students select from the list of Elective Courses approved by the MCBB program or enroll for research credits under their advisor (MB 907/908).
+Typically, students complete the Required Core Courses in their first year.

+Research Thesis

 The student must write a thesis detailing the original research that was conducted under the sponsoring faculty member.
 This thesis generally includes the following sections: Title Page, Approval Signature Page, Table of Contents, Abstract, Introduction, Materials & Methods, Results, Discussion, References and figures and/or tables from that research.
+The

-The M.A. thesis must meet the format specifications of the Graduate School (handout available at the GRS office) as well as those of the MCBB Program (see pp. 19-20 on Preparation of a Ph.D.
+M.A. thesis must meet the format specifications of the Graduate School as well as those of the MCBB Program (see pp. 18-20 on Organization of a Ph.D.
 Thesis for guidelines).
 This thesis must be read and approved by a committee of three faculty members that includes at least two faculty members from the MCBB Program; one committee member must be the faculty member who acted as the research advisor.
-Two copies of the final thesis must be submitted to the Graduate School of Arts & Sciences.
-In addition a final copy of the thesis must be given to all committee members, the Graduate Program Coordinator, and the student should keep a copy.
+The student must provide final copies of the thesis to the first and second readers (and, when requested, to other members of the Dissertation Committee) as well as an electronic copy to the Graduate Program Specialist.